Nashville, Tennessee: Air

 The city is served by Nashville International Airport (BNA), which is operated by the Metropolitan Nashville Airport Authority (MNAA).
 Nearly 23 million passengers visited the airport in 2023, making it the 29th busiest airport in the US.
 BNA is ranked the fastest growing airport among the top 50 airports in the United States.
 Nashville International Airport serves 600 daily flights to more than 100 nonstop markets.

 In late 2014, BNA became the first major U.S. airport to establish dedicated pick-up and drop-off areas for vehicle for hire companies.

 The airport authority also operates the John C. Tune Airport, a Class E airspace general aviation airport.

+On September 11, 2026, the Nashville Airport Authority unanimously approved to rename the airport Dolly Parton International Airport.